core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Besides CoAP groups, that have relevance at the level of IP networks and CoAP endpoints, there are also application groups.
 An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
 An endpoint may be a member of multiple application groups.
 An application group has relevance at the application level -- for example an application group could denote all lights in an office room or all sensors in a hallway.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.
 There can be a one-to-one or a one-to-many relation between a CoAP group and application group(s).
 An application group identifier is optionally encoded explicitly in the CoAP request, for example as a name in the URI path.
 If not explicitly encoded, the application group is implicitly derived by the receiver, based on information in the CoAP request.
 See {{sec-groupnaming}} for more details on identifying the application group.

 ### Security Group ## {#sec-groupdef-securitygroup}
 For secure group communication, a security group is required.
 A security group is a group of endpoints that each store group security material, such that they can mutually exchange secured messages and verify secured messages.
 So, a client endpoint needs to be a member of a security group in order to send a valid secured group communication message to this group.
 An endpoint may be a member of multiple security groups.
-There can be a one-to-one or a one-to-many relation between security groups and CoAP groups.
-Also, there can be a one-to-one or a one-to-many relation between security groups and application groups.
+There can be a many-to-many relation between security groups and CoAP groups, but often it is one-to-one.
+Also, there can be a many-to-many relation between security groups and application groups, but often it is one-to-one.
 A special security group named "NoSec" identifies group communication without any security at the transport layer nor at the CoAP layer.

 ### Relations Between Group Types ## {#sec-groupdef-grouprelations}
 Using the above group type definitions, a CoAP group communication message sent by an endpoint can be represented as a tuple that contains one instance of each group type: